jackbuilder/BeBot/ReadMe.txt

 in here we recommend using the !adduser <username> SUPERADMIN in-game to add superadmins.

 The next section works just like the superadmins.
-You can tell the bot what other bots it may encounter in the guild.
+You can sendTell the bot what other bots it may encounter in the guild.
 This is so that the bot just ignores tells and messages from the other bot and doesn't end up in a spam war with it.